 On 25 March 2009, the Australian Government announced that it would provide a time-limited, voluntary guarantee over state government borrowings for a fee based on the underlying credit rating of the State.
 The legislation was passed by the Federal Parliament and received Royal Assent on 29 June 2009, becoming operational on 24 July 2009.
 Queensland announced on 16 June 2009 that it intended to apply the guarantee to all existing Australian dollar benchmark bond lines which (at that time) had a maturity date between 12 months and 15 years.
-The Reserve Bank of Australia approved QTC's application for the Commonwealth Government Guarantee ("CGG") to be applied to its selected domestic bonds on 18 September 2009 and has issued CGG-eligibility certificates.
+The Reserve Bank of Australia approved the Corporation's application for the Commonwealth Government Guarantee ("CGG") to be applied to its selected domestic bonds on 18 September 2009 and has issued CGG-eligibility certificates.

 On 7 February 2010, the Australian Government announced the withdrawal of its guarantee of new State borrowings undertaken after 31 December 2010.
-All existing CGG bonds will continue to be guaranteed until maturity or when the bonds are bought back and extinguished by the State.
+The one remaining CGG bond will continue to be guaranteed until maturity or until it is bought back and extinguished by the State.

-Since the withdrawal of the CGG, in order to re-establish a State Government Guaranteed ("SGG") yield curve, QTC has issued SGG bond lines in parallel to the existing CGG lines and also to fill maturity gaps.
-QTC also continues to offer investors (at its discretion) opportunities to swap some CGG lines for SGG lines.
+Since the withdrawal of the CGG, in order to re-establish a State Government Guaranteed ("SGG") yield curve, the Corporation has issued SGG bond lines in parallel to the existing CGG lines and also to fill maturity gaps.
+The Corporation also continues to offer investors (at its discretion) opportunities to swap some CGG lines for SGG lines.